 In addition to the auditory stimuli, there was a counter on screen to help subjects keep track of the number of silences.
 During the immersion time at the start of the trial, the counter displayed "".
 At the onset of each silence, the counter changed to reflect the number corresponding to the current silence (e.g., at the onset of the first silence, the counter changed to show "1"; at the onset of the target silence, the counter changed to show "5").
-Then, 1 s after the end of the target silence, a prompt appeared on the screen asking subjects to press the "L" key if the target silence was longer than each of the nontargets, or press the "S"
+1s after the end of the target silence, a prompt appeared on the screen asking subjects to press the "L" key if the target silence was longer than each of the non-targets, or press the "S" key if the target silence was shorter than each of the non-targets.
+The next trial began once the subject responded.